Viasat/halite/doc/halite/tutorial/halite_vending.md

         :snackCount 15}}
 ```

-Now we have modeled valid state transitions without modeling the events that trigger those transitions.
-That may be sufficient for what we are looking to accomplish, but lets take it further and model a possible event structure.
+At this point we have modeled valid state transitions without modeling the events that trigger those transitions.
+That may be sufficient for what we are looking to accomplish, but let's take it further and model a possible event structure.

 ```clojure
 {:tutorials.vending/CoinEvent$v1